By Emily Ledger

 Caryophyllene is also found in black pepper, cinnamon and cloves.

-Myrcene is said to have a herbal and earthy smell, with noted of cloves and cardamom.
+Myrcene is said to have a herbal and earthy smell, with notes of cloves and cardamom.
 This terpene has a relaxing and sedating effect.

 Myrcene is also found in hops, thyme, mango and lemongrass.

-One of the primary terpenes also found in hops, Humilene has a hoppy and eathy aroma.
+One of the primary terpenes also found in hops, Humilene has a hoppy and earthy aroma.
 It is thought to be an effective anti-inflammatory.

 Humulene is also found in hops, cloves, basil and coriander.

 Linalool has an unmistakable floral scent and is credited with mood enhancement and as a sedative.

 This terpene is another thought to have potential medical value in the treatment of pain, insomnia, anxiety, depression and inflammation; as well as neurodegeneration.

 This terpene is found in a number of other plants, including lilacs.
 It is said to have a piney, floral and herby aroma.
 It also has a sedating effect.

 Terpinolene is thought to battle fungus, bacteria and cancer and be an effective anti-oxidant and sedative.